 Also, don’t forget to include a money order for $80 (yes, a money order) and send the form and any attachments to the court, at the address listed here on the court’s PDF form.
 The court should send you a receipt in the mail, which shows that it was successfully filed.

 I cannot predict what will happen, with your case or mine.
 It’s actually not a good idea to guess on outcomes of cases.
-As I explained in my analysis of Judge Green’s 1979 decision, I believe the law is on our side.
+With the recent case of In Re: GDL, I believe the law is on our side.
 But that does not mean a different judge will agree.
 You will have to make your own decision to file, based on all of your information as well as the risk, cost, and potential disappointment.

 If you petition the court, I’d love to know.
-I want to continue to follow how the court handles and resolves these cases, with an eye toward nudging the court back to the approach that Judge Green took in 1979.
+I want to continue to follow how the court handles and resolves these cases after a recent decision.
 In addition, it would be good to monitor how the court handles these cases and build a decent library of decisions and approaches so that we can better advocate for positive results.

 Best of luck.
 Really.